khaledh/khaledh.github.io/docs/osdev/25-interrupt-controller.md

 The legacy x86 architecture featured a single interrupt controller, the 8259A Programmable Interrupt Controller (PIC), responsible for managing hardware interrupts.
-The PIC is a simple device that is limited to 8 interrupts (15 if cascaded with another PIC), and is limited in terms of interrupt priority, routing flexibility, and multiprocessor support.
+The PIC is a simple device that is limited to 8 interrupts per controller (15 interrupts total when cascaded with another PIC, as one interrupt line is used for the cascade), and is limited in terms of interrupt priority, routing flexibility, and multiprocessor support.

 The PIC is now considered obsolete, and modern x86 systems use the Advanced Programmable Interrupt Controller (APIC) architecture.
 The APIC architecture consists of two main